 Las Americas Administrative Commercial School.
 Tepic, Nayarit, Mexico.
 3 years of Accounting.

 Baptist Theological Seminary of Sonora.
 Guaymas, Sonora, Mexico.
 4 years.
 Bachelor of Christian Education.

 Some APEN workshops.
 Other ones in Guadalajara Jalisco, Nogales, Sonora, Guaymas, Sonora, Tepic, Nayarit, La Paz, Baja California Sur,

 WAYS TO SUPPORT

-Lourdes by making a financial donation using your credit or debit card.
+Lourdes by making a financial donation using a Credit Card or by Direct Debit (ACH).

 Learn more about where this ministry happens

 From ancient civilizations to modern cities, colorful traditions advance a vibrant culture